 The first step in removing cooking oil stains from concrete is to absorb as much of the oil as possible.
 You can do this by sprinkling an absorbent material like baking soda or sawdust onto the stained area.
 Gently press the material into the stain with a paper towel or cloth to soak up the oil.
 Leave it on the stain for about 15 minutes to allow the absorbent material to work its magic.

-See also How to saute cooked shrimp
+See also How to make cooked spinach

 2. Scrub the stain